 HMRC are moving towards a digital tax system.

-Although delayed, they have plans for quarterly digital updates from everyone, so software should be considered, but not essential at this point.
+Although delayed until 2024, they have plans for quarterly digital updates from everyone, so software should be considered, but not essential at this point.
 Xero and Quickbooks are the two market leaders in this area.

 Limited Company Records